mare-imbrium/tennis-slams/README.md

 maybe we can just concat this file sorted by year and event_num which i need to insert at end. then i can query. but then i can just generate this from the atp database

+## Others
+This is on github under https://github.com/mare-imbrium/tennis-slams